kubernetes-retired/external-storage/nfs-client/README.md

 Note: To deploy to an ARM-based environment, use: `deploy/deployment-arm.yaml` instead, otherwise use `deploy/deployment.yaml`.

 Next you must edit the provisioner's deployment file to add connection information for your NFS server.
-Edit `deploy/deployment.yaml` and replace the two occurences of <YOUR NFS SERVER HOSTNAME> with your server's hostname.
+Edit `deploy/deployment.yaml` and replace the two occurrences of <YOUR NFS SERVER HOSTNAME> with your server's hostname.

 ```yaml
 kind: Deployment